 - Comparison of Smiota package lockers with ButterflyMX package room

 Founded in 2014 by Manju Kashi, Smiota is a smart locker company that focuses on storage solutions.
-Smiota offers standard smart lockers in addition to refrigerated and frozen lockers.
+Smiota offers standard smart lockers, along with refrigerated and frozen lockers.
 It also offers an app for residents to facilitate deliveries, and software for property managers to access real-time delivery status updates.

 Smiota smart lockers are also known as PoDs, or Points of Delivery.
 PoDs have compartments sized to accept small, medium, and large packages.
 Couriers must decide on the size of a compartment before placing their packages into a locker.
 Once delivery is complete, residents receive a notification by text or through the Smiota mobile app, allowing them to pick up their package.